tc39/proposal-source-phase-imports/README.md

 **A**: While hosts may define evaluator attributes they see fit, expanding the evaluation of arbitrary language syntax to the web is not seen as a motivating use case for this proposal.

+**Q**: Why not just use `const module = await WebAssembly.compileStreaming(fetch(new URL("./module.wasm", import.meta.url)));`?

+**A**: There are multiple benefits: firstly if the module is statically referenced in the module graph, it is easier to statically analyze (by bundlers for example).
+Secondly when using CSP, `script-src: unsafe-eval` would not be needed.
+See the security improvements section for more details.